 The Best Lover In Town

-It’s Thursday, and I’m feeling frisky – so let’s get personal for the last thought experiment of the day.
+It’s the weekend, and I’m feeling frisky – so let’s get personal for the last thought experiment of the day.

 Here’s a question to noodle on: